JakubFornadel/LitionMaker/README.md

 * [Quorum](https://github.com/jpmorganchase/quorum)
 * [Quorum Maker](https://github.com/synechron-finlabs/quorum-maker)

+## Documentation

+You can find many imporatn information on [lition-maker wiki](https://gitlab.com/lition/lition-maker/wikis/home) including tutorial how to join as a validator or transactor, how to register a new sidechain as well as FAQ section.

 ## License
 Lition Maker is licensed under the [Apache License](LICENSE), also include in this repository in the `LICENSE` file